The hepatitis B vaccine is typically given as three or four injections over six months. You can't get hepatitis B from the vaccine.

 - People who live with someone who has hepatitis B

 - Sexual partners of someone who has hepatitis B

 - Travelers planning to go to an area of the world with a high hepatitis B infection rate

 Other ways to reduce your risk of HBV include:

 - Know the HBV status of any sexual partner.
 Don't engage in unprotected sex unless you're absolutely certain your partner isn't infected with HBV or any other sexually transmitted infection.

-- Use a new latex or polyurethane condom every time you have sex.
-If you don't know the health status of your partner, use a new latex condom every time you have sexual contact.
-Remember that although condoms can reduce your risk of contracting HBV, they don't eliminate the risk entirely.
-Condoms can break or develop small tears, and people don't always use them properly.
+- Use a new latex or polyurethane condom every time you have sex if you don't know the health status of your partner.
+Remember that although condoms can reduce your risk of contracting HBV, they don't eliminate the risk.

 - Stop using illicit drugs.
 If you use illicit drugs, get help to stop.
 If you can't stop, use a sterile needle each time you inject illicit drugs.
 Never share needles.

 - Be cautious about body piercing and tattooing.
-If you choose to undergo piercing or tattooing, look for a reputable shop.
-Ask questions beforehand about how the equipment is cleaned.
+If you get a piercing or tattoo, look for a reputable shop.
+Ask about how the equipment is cleaned.
 Make sure the employees use sterile needles.
-If the staff won't answer your questions, look for another shop.
+If you can't get answers, look for another shop.

 - Ask about the hepatitis B vaccine before you travel.
-If you're planning an extended trip to a region where hepatitis B is more common, ask your doctor about the hepatitis B vaccine well in advance.
+If you're traveling to a region where hepatitis B is common, ask your doctor about the hepatitis B vaccine in advance.
 It's usually given in a series of three injections over a six-month period.